China 'rotates' troops in Hong Kong ahead of planned rallies

 "You can see the police's course of action is intensifying, and you can see (Hong Kong leader) Carrie Lam has in fact no intention to let Hong Kong return to peace," the group's leader Jimmy Sham told reporters.

-Sham said he was attacked as he ate lunch by two "masked men armed with a baseball bat and a long knife", but escaped unhurt.
+Sham said he was attacked on Thursday as he ate lunch by two "masked men armed with a baseball bat and a long knife", but escaped unhurt.

 Anti-government demonstrators have been urged to gather in the city centre and march to the Liaison Office, the department that represents China's central government in Hong Kong, but both aspects, which need permission from authorities, have been banned.